Ruby Hill

-Ruby Hill was an open-pit gold mine and ore processing facility, located 2km northwest of Eureka and 386km east of Reno, Nevada.
+Ruby Hill is an open-pit gold mine and ore processing facility, located 2km north-west of Eureka and 386km east of Reno, Nevada.
 Formerly wholly owned by Homestake Mining, the property passed to Barrick Gold Corp. when the two companies merged in 2001.
 In 2001, it produced 134,747oz of gold, but was closed during 2002 following the exhaustion of mineable reserves.
-Final reclamation of the site is now under way.

 GEOLOGY AND RESERVES

 The West Archimedes orebody consists of gold-bearing brecciated jasperoid and decalcified limestone overlain by a layer of cemented alluvium and gravel from 15m to 122m thick.
-The mine's reserves are now depleted.
+As of 31 December, 2008 , the mine held 831,000oz of proven and probable mineral reserves/gold.

 OPEN-PIT MINING

-The open pit was mined using Caterpillar 777D 91t-capacity haul trucks and a Cat 992G wheel loader.
-The overall stripping ratio is estimated at 7.2:1.
+The open pit was mined before closure using Caterpillar 777D 91t-capacity haul trucks and a Cat 992G wheel loader.
+The overall stripping ratio was estimated at 7.2:1.

 ORE PROCESSING